TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 600 New Hampshire Avenue, NW
 Washington, DC 20037

-Special Report woodleywonderworks/Flickr Why American Students Can't Write
-An _Atlantic_ debate about how to teach writing, and why it matters Read more › Just In Philip K. Howard 8:00 AM ET Rules Can't Think: Why Government Needs Radical Simplification 1350734442 Voices
+Special Report The Atlantic Election 2012
+_The Atlantic_'s full coverage of the battles for the White House, Senate, and more.
+Read more › Just In James Fallows 11:55 AM ET Inside Foxconn #3: Some Dormitories 1350748520 Voices

+*   James Fallows Inside Foxconn #3: Some Dormitories 11:55 AM ET
 *   Derek Thompson What Happens If TV Goes the Way of Music and… Oct 19, 2012
 *   Alexis C. Madrigal An Energy Entrepreneur Turns to Inflatable Robots Oct 19, 2012
-*   James Fallows Inside Foxconn #2: Strolling Oct 19, 2012
 *   Ta-Nehisi Coates The Past Ain't Even the Past Oct 19, 2012
 *   Jeffrey Goldberg Did Joe Biden Just Go Soft on Iran?
 Oct 19, 2012
 *   Clive Crook How the Democratic Base Could Lose This Election… Oct 19, 2012